mishelashala/zettelkasten/sources/Working Effectively with Legacy Code.md

 «In real-world cases of big classes, the key is to identify the different responsibilities and then figure out a way to incrementally move toward more focused responsibilities», p249

+## Technique: Method Grouping

+«The key questions I asked were "Why is this method here?" and "What is it doing for the class?"
+Then I grouped them into lists, putting together methods that had a similar reason for being there.», p249

+## Too many hidden methods hide new classes

+«Pay attention to private and protected methods.
+If a class has many of them, it often indicates that there is another class in the class dying to get out.», p250

+## When private methods should not be private

+«if you have the urge to test a private method, the method shouldn't be private», p250

+## Move methods into separate objects when they don't make sense as a public method

+«if making the method publics bothers you, chances are, it is because it is part of a separate responsibility: it should be on another class.», p250

+## Method names sometimes lie

+«the names of methods don't tell the whole story.
+Often big classes house methods that do many things at many different levels of abstraction.», p251

+## Class names should explain the responsibility of the class

+«The _Single Responsibility Principle_ tells us that classes should have a single responsibility.
+If that's the case, it should have easy to write it down in a single sentence.», p260

+## Interface Segregation Principle

+«When a class is large, rarely do all of its client use all of its methods.
+Often we can see different groupings of methods that particular clients use.
+If we create an interface for each of these groupings and have the large class implement those interfaces, each client can see the bi class through that particular interface.», p263

+## Benefits of Interface Segregation Principle

+«This helps us hide information and also decreases dependency in the system.», p263

+## Downside of Interface Segregation Principle

+«Introducing SRP at the interface level requires more work.
+The clients of your class have to change, and you need tests for them.», p266

+## Benefit of removing duplication: orthogonality

+«When you remove duplication across classes, you end up with very small focused methods.
+Each of them does something that no other method does, and that gives us an incredible advantage: orthogonality.», p285

+## Orthogonality

+«Orthogonality is a fancy word for independence.
+If you want to change existing behavior in your code and there is exactly one place you have to go to make that change, you've got orthogonality.», p286

+## Benefit of removing duplication: clear and flexible design

+«Duplication removal is a powerful way of distilling a design.
+It not only makes a design more flexible, but it also makes changes faster and easier.», p287

 # Bibliography